StellarQuantaLabs/sqlverify/README.md

 [![](https://img.shields.io/badge/Status-Draft-pink.svg?style=flat-square)](#Status)

-**UPDATE IN WORK.
+## **NOTE: UPDATE IN WORK.
 THIS IS AN OLDER VERSION OF WHAT THE APP STARTED AS-- NOW OBSOLETE.
-CHECK BACK SOON FOR UPDATES** This document (currently in work) outlines the DID specification for **SQL Verify**, a React-based single-page application (SPA) that will be hosted at `https://stellarquantalabs.org/sql-verify` and through Microsoft Marketplace when ready for production.
+CHECK BACK SOON FOR UPDATES!!**
+This document (currently in work) outlines the DID specification for **SQL Verify**, a React-based single-page application (SPA) that will be hosted at `https://stellarquantalabs.org/sql-verify` and through Microsoft Marketplace when ready for production.
 SQL Verify leverages the `did:web` method to manage its decentralized identity and verification processes.

 ## Overview